-Authority: IC 12-8-8-4; IC 12-9-2-3 Affected: IC 12-12-5; 20 U.S.C.
-107

-Sec.
+- Sec.
 36. (a) A licensed manager must comply with the business requirements set forth in this section.
 Failure to comply with these business requirements will result in disciplinary action under section 21 of this rule.

-(b) A licensed manager and the manager's employees shall not discriminate against any person in furnishing, or by refusing to furnish, to such person the use of any BEP facility, including any and all goods, services, privileges, accommodations and activities provided by the facility, on the basis of sex, race, age, creed, color, national origin, physical or mental disability, or political affiliation.
+- (b) A licensed manager and the manager's employees shall not discriminate against any person in furnishing, or by refusing to furnish, to such person the use of any BEP facility, including any and all goods, services, privileges, accommodations and activities provided by the facility, on the basis of:

+- (1) sex;

+- (2) race;

+- (3) age;

+- (4) creed;

+- (5) color;

+- (6) national origin;

+- (7) physical or mental disability; or

+- (8) political affiliation.

-(c) A licensed manager is responsible for the operations and profitability of the assigned BEP facility.
+- (c) A licensed manager is responsible for the operations and profitability of the assigned BEP facility.

-(d) A licensed manager must comply with the terms of:
+- (d) A licensed manager must comply with the terms of:

-(1) the agreement between the state licensing agency and the licensed manager; and
+- (1) the agreement between the:

+- (A) state licensing agency; and

+- (B) licensed manager; and

-(2) either:
+- (2) either the:

-(A) the permit issued to the state licensing agency for the BEP facility; or
+- (A) permit issued to the state licensing agency for the BEP facility; or

-(B) the facility agreement between the custodial authority of the facility and the state licensing agency.
+- (B) facility agreement between the:

+- (i) custodial authority of the facility; and

+- (ii) state licensing agency.

-(e) A licensed manager is a self-employed person and must comply with all applicable federal, state, and local laws, regulations, and ordinances, including, but not limited to, those applicable to taxes, worker's compensation, unemployment insurance, and Social Security.
+- (e) A licensed manager:

+- (1) is a self-employed person; and

+- (2) must comply with all applicable federal, state, and local laws, regulations, and ordinances, including, but not limited to, those applicable to:

+- (A) taxes;

+- (B) worker's compensation;

+- (C) unemployment insurance; and

+- (D) Social Security.

-(f) A licensed manager must operate the BEP facility in compliance with applicable health, sanitation, and building codes and ordinances.
+- (f) A licensed manager must operate the BEP facility in compliance with applicable:

+- (1) health;

+- (2) sanitation; and

+- (3) building;

+codes and ordinances.

-(g) The accounting records for a BEP facility shall be kept separate from the accounting records for any other business venture.
+- (g) The accounting records for a BEP facility shall be kept separate from the accounting records for any other business venture.

-(h) A BEP facility shall not be used for the operation of any business venture except a business operated under IC 12-12-5, this rule, or the facility agreement between the licensed manager and the state licensing agency.
-BEP money, product, equipment, and assets shall not be used in, or commingled with the assets of, any other business venture.
+- (h) A BEP facility shall not be used for the operation of any business venture except a business operated under IC 12-12-5, this rule, or the facility agreement between the licensed manager and the state licensing agency.
+BEP:

+- (1) money;

+- (2) product;

+- (3) equipment; and

+- (4) assets;

+shall not be used in, or commingled with the assets of, any other business venture.
-(i) A licensed manager must:

-(1) accurately complete all reports and forms approved by the state licensing agency and developed with the active participation of the Indiana committee of licensed managers; and

-(2) submit the reports and forms to the state licensing agency within established time frames.

-(j) A licensed manager must file the following reports with the state licensing agency on forms prescribed by BVIS:

-(1) A written monthly report of the gross income, the allowable business expenses paid, and the net income of the assigned BEP facility or facilities.
-The report for any month is due and must be filed with the state licensing agency by the close of business on the fifteenth day of the following month, except that, if the fifteenth day is on a Saturday, a Sunday, a legal holiday as defined by state statute, or a day when state offices are closed during regular business hours, the report shall be due on the following business day.
+- (i) A licensed manager must: - (1) accurately complete all reports and forms: - (A) approved by the state licensing agency; and - (B) developed with the active participation of the Indiana elected committee of licensed managers; and - (2) submit the reports and forms to the state licensing agency within established time frames. - (j) A licensed manager must file the following reports with the state licensing agency in the format prescribed by BVIS: - (1) A monthly report of the gross income, the allowable business expenses paid, and the net income of the assigned BEP facility or facilities.
+The report for any month is due and must be filed with the state licensing agency by the close of business on the fifteenth day of the following month, except that, if the fifteenth day is on a: - (A) Saturday; - (B) Sunday; - (C) legal holiday as defined by state statute; or - (D) day when state offices are closed during regular business hours;

+the report shall be due on the following business day.